-Matching teachers' skills with students' needs
+4. Matching teachers' skills with students' needs

-There are no incentives to work in hard-to-staff schools or encourage teachers to study subjects with teacher shortages.
-As a result, there may be a lack of quality teachers in some areas and subjects.
+There are no incentives to attract teachers to hard-to-staff schools or attract candidates to subjects with teacher shortages.
+This may result in a lack of quality teachers in some schools and subjects.